-What classes as a 'close contact'?1 Who is exempt from self-isolation as a close contact?2 Should people who are household contacts of a case be allowed to attend school?2 What could be identified as 'close mixing' groups in educational settings?
-What are the 'threshold levels' set out by DfE?
-Do schools need to report all situations where they reach the 5 person/10% threshold?4 What classifies as an 'outbreak'?4 What information do settings need to provide when asked for a line list?
-What is the advice if a parent tries to send a symptomatic child to school?5 What is the advice on children's attendance at school when parents are isolating?
+What classes as a 'close contact'?
+Who is exempt from self-isolation as a close contact?
+Should people who are household contacts of a case be allowed to attend school?
+What could be identified as 'close mixing' groups in educational settings?4 What are the 'threshold levels' set out by DfE?4 Do schools need to report all situations where they reach the 5 person/10% threshold?
+What classifies as an 'outbreak'?
+What information do settings need to provide when asked for a line list?6 What is the advice if a parent tries to send a symptomatic child to school?
+What is the advice on children's attendance at school when parents are isolating?
+If parents have tested positive for COVID-19 can they still drive their children to school if they stay in the car?
 How do we support those previously identified as Clinically Extremely Vulnerable?
 What is the advice on the provision of immunisation sessions in schools where there are cases or outbreaks of COVID-19?
-What is the advice if an affected cohort is expected to sit (mock) exams?7 Is there a need to notify Ofsted about cases?8 What out of hours support is available for schools?
-Who should schools contact if they want to close on operational grounds rather than public health grounds?
-What happens if someone wants to dispute their LFD or PCR result or contact status?8 What should I do if a member of staff / student thinks they are a close contact but has not been identified by NHS test and trace?
-What is the advice if someone receives a negative COVID-19 PCR test result after being tested because they had symptoms?9 What is the evidence to support use of face coverings in education settings?
+What is the advice if an affected cohort is expected to sit (mock) exams?
+Is there a need to notify Ofsted about cases?9 What out of hours support is available for schools?9 Who should schools contact if they want to close on operational grounds rather than public health grounds?9 What happens if someone wants to dispute their LFD or PCR result or contact status?10 What should I do if a member of staff / student thinks they are a close contact but has not been identified by NHS test and trace?10 What is the advice if someone receives a negative COVID-19 PCR test result after being tested because they had symptoms?
+What evidence is there to support use of face coverings in education settings?10 Do I need to report cases that have been identified in staff/pupils prior to their return to school at the start of the new term?
+Can pupils/staff return to school before the end of their 10 day isolation?12 What do we do if someone is still testing LFD positive on Day 10 of their isolation period?12 Is there any change to the guidance for close contacts of household cases?14 If individuals are asymptomatic but test positive and then go on to develop symptoms during their isolation period does their isolation period change?